pdjr-n2k/TMP106/README.md

 A complete, functional, prototype implementation of TMP108 is in production use on the author's vessel.

-1. The module is NMEA functional, but not 100% NMEA compliant, mainly because it does not yet support remote configuration over the NMEA bus.
+1. The module is NMEA functional.

-   __TMP108__ connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
+   It connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
    The module has an NMEA LEN of 1.